VaroJulio/DroneDeliveryServiceApp/README.md

 ## Technical Dependencies and Libraries

 >## DroneDeliveryServiceApp
-It's a console apllication wich target framework is .Net 6.
+It's a console apllication wich target framework is .Net Framework 4.5.
 The app was developed using visual studio 2022.
 It includes DroneDeliveryLibrary as a dependency.

 >## DroneDeliveryLibrary
-It's a custom clase library wich target framework is .Net Standard 2.0.
+It's a custom clase library wich target framework is .Net Framework 4.5.
 The library was developed using visual studio 2022.

+You can upgrade the target framework of this library to .Net Standard 2.0 for getting a cross platform portability.